Improved Streaming Algorithm for Fair $k$-Center Clustering: Conclusion

 \section{Conclusion}

-In this paper, we first devise a one-pass streaming algorithm with an approximation ratio of $5$ and a memory complexity of $O(k\log n)$.
-We demonstrate that such approximation ratio and memory usage are optimal for the metric space.
-Observing the broad applications of semi-structured data streams, we present a 3-approximation for $m=2$ and a 4-approximation for general $m$.
-Lastly, extensive experiments were conducted to demonstrate the performance gain of our algorithms compared to baselines including the state-of-the-art method.
+In this paper, we first devise a one-pass streaming algorithm with an approximation ratio of $5+\epsilon$ and a memory complexity of $O(k \log \alpha)$, where $\alpha$ is the aspect ratio.
+Motivated by the broad applications of semi-structured data streams, we then present an algorithm with a ratio of $(3+\epsilon)$ and the same memory complexity for the problem on semi-structured streams with $m=2$.
+This $(3+\epsilon)$-approximation can be directly used to solve the offline problem and achieve a slightly improved ratio of 3, matching the state-of-the-art ratio for offline fair $k$-center.
+Lastly, we conduct extensive experiments to demonstrate the performance gains of our algorithms compared to baselines, including state-of-the-art methods.
+In the future, we will strive to design both offline and streaming algorithms with better approximation ratios for fair $k$-center, $k$-median, and $k$-means in doubling metrics and Euclidean spaces.